 You’ll likely find that by using Reframer in this way, there’ll be little chance of you losing track of research data over time.
 One of the biggest issues for research or UX teams is information loss when someone leaves the organization.
 Keep everything in Reframer, and you can avoid that loss of data if someone ever leaves.

+While quantitative research is often considered easiest to wrap your head around, qualitative research is also well-worth adding into to your workflow to ensure you’re seeing the whole picture as you make important design decisions.
 This article is really just a surface-level overview of some of the neat things you can do with Reframer.
 We’ve got some other articles on our blog about how you can best use this tool, but the best place to really dig into the detail is in the Optimal Workshop Knowledge Base.